 Kannada superstar Yash, who married Radhika Pandit, who is another established Kannada actress also chose traditional Konkani jewellery like Coral necklace for her wedding along with temple jewellery, antique lakshmi jhumkas for her wedding.

-Yet another South Indian actress Namitha also chose to wear the traditional temple jewellery which included the maang tikka, big sized jhumkas, peacock motif temple necklace with huge temple pendant and a temple waist belt.
+Yet another South Indian actress Namitha also chose to wear the traditional temple jewelry which included the maang tikka, big sized jhumkas, peacock motif temple necklace with huge temple pendant and a temple waist belt.

 You may also read : Traditional Bridal Jewelry of India